 Some institutions may configure classes to be viewed in real-time, while they are being taught.
 These are called LIVE classes.
 For Instructors, teaching a class that is being live-streamed should be the same as teaching one that is being recorded, except that there may be fewer students IN the classroom because they can watch remotely.

-Watching a live class is nearly the same experience, regardless of your role.
+Watching a live class is nearly the same experience as a pre-recorded (or video on demand) class, regardless of your role.
 The main differences are:

 - The video stream you are viewing cannot be rewound/fast-forwarded; it is happening in real-time.
 You can show/hide the stream, and you can mute the stream.